datastax/cassandra-data-apis/README.md

 #### Using the API

-If you want to add the routes to your existing HTTP request router, use:
+To add the routes to your existing HTTP request router, use:

 ```go
 cfg := endpoint.NewEndpointConfig("your.first.contact.point", "your.second.contact.point")